 The dissertation committee and external examiner compose the defense examining committee.
 The external examiner is chosen by the Dean of the School of Education in accordance with the policy of the Graduate School.
 The Dean usually consults with the chair in making such a selection.
-Any expenses related to the external examiner will be the responsibility of the candidate.
+Any expenses related to the defense examining committee will be the responsibility of the candidate.
 Under no circumstance is the participant to dialogue with the external examiner prior to defense.
 The Graduate Programs Office permits observers at the defense upon request.

-Normally two-and-a-half hours are available for the oral defense.
+Normally two-and-a-half hours are scheduled for the oral defense.
 Committee members bring written questions based on their review and reading.
 As the examination progresses other questions usually emerge.
 The School of Education Dean or the Dean of Graduate Studies, or their appointee, will chair the defense, which usually consists of three rounds of questions.
 After questioning, the candidate and observers leave and the committee convenes in executive session.
-At the oral defense of the dissertation the examining committee will determine the participant's ability to defend the dissertation document.
-The vote taken will be either (1) to approve the defense, or (4) reject the defense with no further opportunity for defense.
+At the oral defense of the dissertation, the examining committee will determine the participant's ability to defend the dissertation document.
+The vote taken will be either (1) to approve the defense, (2) to approve with changes, (3) to reject the defense with the opportunity for another defense, or (4) to reject the defense with no further opportunity for defense.
 The vote is recorded on the appropriate form.